betsy-paul/codepath_WebDev_Prework/README.md

 Describe any challenges encountered while building the app.
 * DONT KNOW IF THIS IS WHAT THEY ARE ASKING FOR Challenge 3: calling the properties took a long while to remember how to do and is the main reason challenge 3 took so long. slight challenge in appending it as well but that was resolved pretty quickly.
+Challenge 7: Not in building, but in submitting.
+One of the links on the prework website doesn't work.

 ## License